Matomo Alternative

 | Action after insight | Operational follow-through is in-product | Execution often depends on separate process/tool layers |

-| Best-fit profile | Teams optimizing execution speed across functions | Teams prioritizing self-host-first analytics architecture |
+| Best-fit profile | Teams optimizing execution speed and reduced customer-side operations | Teams prioritizing self-host-first analytics architecture |

 Decision guide